andyyudev/Reebelo-Order-Management-Microservice/README.md

 ### Caching

 Use caching (e.g., ElastiCache Redis) for frequently accessed data like inventory, customer details, and order statuses to reduce load and improve response times.

+## Limitations and future works

+This is just a simple demo.
+For actual production deployment, several factors need to be considered, including unit testing, data validation, API security, rate limiting, inter-service retries, caching, and message queues.
+Each API endpoint may have different scaling requirements.
+Some asynchronous services may only require eventual consistency, while others may prioritize availability, consistency, or partition tolerance.